 ‘The coach began as a technology used for transportation, evolved into an object that was associated with a type of status and then becomes a prominent character in sport, before ultimately becoming an influential management concept.’
 (Stec 2012 p331)

 This historian of coaching makes the rather tongue-in-cheek comment as he seeks to identify the tensions inherent in exploring the professional and scientific legitimacy of the occupation.
 At the time of writing the practice of coaching is definitely an industry, could be underpinned by a discipline but is yet to be a profession.
-Each of these concepts; profession, industry (practice), trade or discipline carry with them the associated ‘badge’ of varying professional or academic status’ and with it the rights to authority, autonomy and high remuneration/resources for its practitioners or scholarsGrant and Cavanagh (2004) .
+Each of these concepts; profession, industry (practice), trade or discipline carry with them the associated ‘badge’ of varying professional or academic status’ and with it the rights to authority, autonomy and high remuneration/resources for its practitioners or scholars (Grant and Cavanagh (2004) .
 The stakes are high and there are a number of perspectives on the issues (Grant, 2006; Stern, 2004); Fillery-Travis and Passmore (2011) to reference just a few of the review articles contributing to the debate.

 Where, in the spectrum of occupational forms from trade to profession, the occupation of coaching will eventually be placed, is not clear.
 There is no requirement or necessity for it to progress from a trade or service industry to the perceived lofty heights of a profession.
 It may be that maintenance of coaching as a service provision underpinned by a growing discipline will be sufficient for the industry to flourish and develop.
 Indeed there is an opinion that the post war stampede by trades for professional status has been overplayed and in fact a number of trades have proudly stood by their status (Gorman and Sandefur, 2011).
 There is also the issue of professionalism where the cult of the amateur has persisted (Cunningham 2008) and occupations like architects bemoaned the ‘loss of art’ (Gerstenblith 1994).
 Indeed there has been some identification of coaching as simply a sub-role or activity of other professions and therefore with no separate identity as a profession.
 Hamlin (2008) suggests that coaching is a significant part of modern Human Resource Development practice and as pointed out by Gray (2010) the American Society for Training and Development and the UK-based Chartered Institute of Personnel and Development both agree with the identification of coaching as being part of the role of the HRD professional.